Rodney Reed: Murder of Stacey Stites

 Stacey Stites, a 19-year-old resident of Giddings, Texas, was found dead on April 23, 1996.
-Police had received a call at 3:11 pm that her unidentified body had been discovered in some bushes near a dirt road behind Bastrop High School in Bastrop, Texas.
+Police had received a call at 3:11 pm notifying them that her unidentified body had been discovered in some bushes near a dirt road behind Bastrop High School in Bastrop, Texas.
 A pickup truck that belonged to Stites' fiancé that she regularly drove to work had been found earlier, parked at the school nearby.
-The authorities determined that Stites had been beaten, sodomized, and raped before being strangled to death with her own belt some time between 3:00 and 5:00 am.
+The authorities determined that Stites had been beaten, sodomized, and raped before being strangled to death with her belt sometime between 3:00 and 5:00 am.
 When discovered in the bushes, Stites was wearing a black bra and jeans.
 Part of the belt that had been used to kill her was found near her body, and the other part of the belt was found near the truck.
 Her body had been partially burned, and her shirt was found nearby.

 Stites had lived in Giddings with her fiancé, a local police officer, Jimmy Fennell Jr., whom she was scheduled to marry in three weeks.
 Her fiancé said he last saw her around 3:00 am after the couple showered together and she left for work.
 Bastrop High School was en route from their home in Giddings on the way to her workplace in the produce section at the H-E-B grocery store in Bastrop.
 After Stites did not arrive for her 3:30 am shift, the store called her mother, who then called the police.

 H-E-B offered a $50,000 reward for information leading to the capture of her killer, but it went unclaimed.
 On July 12, 1996, an anonymous woman called the authorities once and said she believed that her son may have been with Stites in the hours before she was killed, but the call could not be traced.

 Stites was buried in her hometown of Corpus Christi on April 26, 1996.
 Her brother never recovered from her death and died by suicide in 1997.